Ctrl-F to search within page

 1939 - The Mrs. S. Ted Falk Apartments, 1810 Lucile, aka 3631 Carnation Avenue, Los Angeles CA. Commissioned 1938.
 Sold for the first time in 2015 to John Mark Horton.

 1940 - The Samuel Goodwin House, 3807 Reklaw Drive, Studio City CA. Top photo by Wayne Andrews/ESTO.
-Owned by one family until sold in 2013 to Goodwin House LLC by Catherine Crisp-Martin, co-trustee with Nikolaus Schmoll (died 2011) in March of 2013.
-Nikolaus Schmoll was married to Yolanda Goodwin.
+Owned by one family until sold by heirs in 2013 to Goodwin House LLC who did a renovation.
+For sale in 2015.